kubestash/docs/docs/guides/volumesnapshot/pvc/index.md

 backupstorage.storage.kubestash.com/gcs-storage created
 ```

+Now, we are ready to backup our target volume into this backend.

+**Create RetentionPolicy:**

 Now, we have to create a `RetentionPolicy` custom resource which specifies how the old `Snapshots` should be cleaned up.

-**Create RetentionPolicy:**

 Below is the YAML of the `RetentionPolicy` object that we are going to create,